 Jenkins is one of the most popular open-source projects for continuous integration.
 With thousands of plugins to choose from, Jenkins can help teams to automate any task that would otherwise put a time-consuming strain on your software team.
 Common uses include building projects, running tests, bug detection, code analysis, and project deployment.

 Key Features:

-Jenkins works as a standalone CI server, or you can use it as a continuous delivery platform as well
+Jenkins has an easy installation process by just running a command “java -jar jenkins.war” and deploy, nothing else

-Pre-built packages for Unix, Windows, and OS X ensures an easy installation process
+Jenkins comes with a user friendly web interface and you can configure Jenkins entirely from that

-A user-friendly web interface that can be used to quickly configure your server
+Jenkins has a huge plugin library and integrates with most of the build tools

-Custom plugins for build and source code management, administrative tasks, user interface, and platforms
+Customizing Jenkins to your project need is very straight forward by creating plugins and extending its capabilities

-Large community with leading software brands involved in development
+Distributed builds are supported by Jenkins over different servers and even with different operating systems.

 Visual Studio Team Service